Jerry-Terrasse/ollama_load_balancer/README.md

 PS C:\Users\user\Downloads\ollama_load_balancer>
 ```

+## Purpose
+Hardware for an Ollama server is expensive.
+This load balancer allows to distribute a limited number of Ollama servers optimally to multiple users on a local network.

+Let's say you have 60 users using this service and 6 Ollama servers.
+What's the probability that 10% of more of your users are prompting the LLM at the same time?

+## Principal of Operation
+All users on the network configure their `continue.dev` (VS Code extension) to point to the IP address of this load balancer instead of manually choosing a specific Ollama server.

+Any HTTP POST request for an LLM completion from a user triggers our app to make an identical HTTP POST request to a real Ollama server on bahalf of the user.
+All while streaming the response back to the user.

+We only choose servers that are currently available, we can know which Ollama servers are available based on the assumption that users only access the Ollama servers via this load balancer.

+## Supported Usages
+We support not only `continue.dev` but also any client that streams responses from an Ollama server such as https://openwebui.com/

+We support both `/api/chat` and `/api/generate` (CTRL+i in `continue.dev`), and actually we support any POST request that is based on streaming with `Transfer-Encoding: chunked` and `Content-Type: application/x-ndjson`.

 ## Streaming

 The LLM doesn't have the complete response immediately which is why Ollama streams the completions.